 Food Can Be a Powerful Tool for Creating Health

-The food we eat has a major impact on our health, but the way we prepare it can also have an effect.
+The food we eat has a significant impact on our health, but the way we prepare it can also affect it.
 Eating a diet high in processed foods, sugar, and unhealthy fats can lead to many health problems, such as obesity and heart disease.
 But what if I told you that changing just one of these factors could make all the difference?
 Just by cooking a meal with healthier ingredients, you can improve your health.
-These recipes are great options for not having dairy and meat heavy meals around game day celebrations.
+These recipes are great options for avoiding dairy- and meat-heavy meals during game day celebrations.

 Recreating Favorites for Vegan Game Day Celebrations

 Can you make a meal that someone who is not plant-based will enjoy?
-Most definitely and we did it all the time in our home.
-These crispy sir fired mushroom tenders are a great alternative to chicken.
+Most definitely, and we do it all the time in our home.
+These crispy air-fried mushroom tenders are a great alternative to chicken.

 Homemade Ketchup?

-Most ketchups bought at the store are high in high fructose corn syrup which we know would like to avoid at all costs.
-Making your own tomato chutney is quick, delicious and helps you keep track of the hidden sources of this dangerous dietary additive.
-You Can find this in the smashed potatoes recipe.
+Most ketchups purchased in stores are high in high-fructose corn syrup, which we prefer to avoid.
+Making your own tomato chutney is quick and delicious, and it helps you track down hidden sources of this dangerous dietary additive.
+You can find info about this in the smashed potatoes recipe.

-Hop on the video below to explore an abbreviated version of how I make to make the potatoes and ketchup.
+Hop on the video below to explore an abbreviated version of how I make the potatoes and ketchup.